Alec-Yen/twbr/balance/README.md

 Switch to Roboclaw
 Secure IMU so it is as close to aligned as possible Get precise starting angle
+3D print new mounting to put Pi and motor driver on middle layer 3D print entire chassis
+Add training wheels or similar

+LATER:
 Write code to handle SIGINT
 Wirte code to get accurate sample time
-3D print new mounting to put Pi and motor driver on middle layer 3D print entire chassis
-Add training wheels or similar

 DEAN'S SUGGESTIONS
 Increase max speed